 The following announcement is only relevant for clients who are applying for Standard or Enhanced DBS Disclosures.
-The changes covered in this post do not apply for any other Disclosure Certificate service.

 The activities and work that are being taken out of Regulated Activity will still be eligible for Enhanced DBS checks but they will no longer be eligible for barred list checks.